RomPiot/PokeForumSF/README.md

 - Each user connected can view user profiles.
 Unauthenticated users are redirected to the login page.
 - Each user connected can edit its own profile, but not the others
 - Each user connected has a rank according to the number of points they have.
 He gets an extra point each time he adds a topic or a comment.
+- Hierarchical relation of the category table with itself relating to its parent category

 ### Game
 - Only available for logged-in users